-If you’re even moderately interested in smart home automation, you almost certainly know of the term “Z-Wave”.
+Z-Wave is a term that you almost certainly have heard if you’re even moderately interested in smart home automation.
 You’ve seen it on the product pages of your favorite gadget webshop, on smart home blogs and on the websites of big tech publications.
 And you probably wondered: “What is Z-Wave, and why is it important?”

 Z-Wave is a Smart Home Technology.
 More specifically, Z-Wave is a wireless protocol.
 It’s a wireless technology designed specifically for control and monitoring in residential environments.
 In other words, a technology that’s used in many products that can control and monitor your homes.

 Z-Wave is the biggest technology in wireless control of smart home devices.
 It has become the biggest by offering a couple of interesting advantages.